Leh-Ladakh Road Trip

 Full Winter Season (November to March)

 This is the coldest time in Ladakh.
-Even the region gets completely cut-off from the rest of India by road.
-The only way to reach Leh is by flights.
+Even the region gets completely cut off from the rest of India by road.
+The only way to reach Leh is by flight.
 From mid-January to mid-March, the adventure starts.
 The tourists arrive in Ladakh for the famous Chadar Trek, where they walk over the frozen Zanskar River.

 Leh-Ladakh Route Planning

 The next important step is to choose your route.
 There are two routes popular among the riders.
 Both routes start from Delhi.
 Further, you have two options, one is from Manali & other is via Srinagar.
 However, for a return journey, you also have two choices.
 Either you can return by the same route or choose an alternate one.

 Route 1: Delhi → Srinagar → Leh → Khardung La → Nubra Valley → Pangong Tso → Karu → Sarchu → Manali → Delhi.

 Route 2: Delhi → Manali → Sarchu → Leh → Khardung La → Nubra Valley → Pangong Tso → Leh → Srinagar → Delhi